Invariants of graph drawings in the plane: Planarity of graphs

 Let $f:K\to\R^2$ be a general position PL map of a graph $K$.
 Take any pair of non-adjacent edges $\sigma,\tau$.
 By Proposition~\ref{grapl-gp} the intersection $f\sigma\cap f\tau$ consists of a finite number of points.
 Assign to the pair $\{\sigma,\tau\}$ the residue

 Denote by $K^*$ the set of all unordered pairs of non-adjacent edges of the graph $K$.
 The obtained map $K^*\to\Z_2$ is called {\bf the intersection cocycle} (modulo 2) of $f$ (we call it `cocycle' instead of `map' to avoid confusion with maps to the plane).
-In other words, we have obtained a subset of $K^*$, or a `partial matrix', i.e. a symmetric arrangement of zeroes and ones in some cells of the $e\times e$-matrix corresponding to the pairs of non-adjacent edges, where $e$ is the number of edges of $K$.
+Maps $K^*\to\Z_2$ are identified with subsets of $K^*$ (consisting of pairs going to $1\in\Z_2$).\footnote{Maps $K^*\to\Z_2$ can also be seen as `partial matrices', i.e. symmetric arrangements of zeroes and ones in those cells of the $e\times e$-matrix that correspond to the pairs of non-adjacent edges, where $e$ is the number of edges of $K$.}

-\begin{remark} \aronly{(a)} If a graph is $\Z_2$-planar, then the intersection cocycle is zero for some general position PL map of this graph to the plane.
+\begin{remark} (a) If a graph is $\Z_2$-planar, then the intersection cocycle is zero for some general position PL map of this graph to the plane.